JesseAdjetey/cryptocurrency-dashboard/README.md

 The application is deployed on Fleek and can be accessed at:

 https://cryptocurrency-dashboard.on-fleek.app/
+(On some browsers, such as Edge, the site might be reported as unsafe.
+Click on 'More information' and then 'continue to the unsafe site(not recommended)' to access it.

 ## Usage
 1. Connect your MetaMask wallet to check for Ethereum-based interactions.